meliakim-dev/meliakim-dev/README.md

   Provided VFX production and scripting support necessary for video production using Unity for one year.

 - 👥 **Team Management (2 Years)**
-  Held a **Manager** position at [Pond], leading team coordination and project execution in a fast-paced development environment.
+  Held a **Manager** position at Pond, leading team coordination and project execution in a fast-paced development environment.

 - 🗂️ **Project Manager Role (Current)**
   Currently working as the **PM (Project Manager)** for an in-development Roblox-based game project, handling task planning, communication, and overall project direction.